 - Course-Specific Welcome Emails that are sent only to new full members of specific courses (free or paid courses, but not for free trial members).

 - Draft a compelling, personal hello.
-Tell them a little about you, and share a favourite recent testimonial or two that might help solidify their purchase decision (or tip the tables if they’re considering a purchase).
+Tell them a little about you, and share a favorite recent testimonial or two that might help solidify their purchase decision (or tip the tables if they’re considering a purchase).

-- Invite your student to visit your social media channels, like twitter or Facebook.
+- Invite your student to visit your social media channels, like Twitter or Facebook.
 This is also a way for them to get to know you a little more.

 - Offer a sweet sign-up bonus.
 Sending them free access to a small bonus course, a free guide, or an exclusive download are great ways to confirm they’ve made the right choice by checking you out.

-You can create a unique email that will go out to your students when they complete each of your courses.
-When students complete a course, they are at a crucial time in your relationship with them: their satisfaction is at a peak as they’ve just finished learning, but they’re also about to stop logging in for new course content.Create course completion emails that signal the beginning, not the end, of your relationship.
-Click To Tweet
+With a Thinkfic account, you can create a unique email that will go out to your students when they complete each of your courses—signal the beginning, not the end, of your relationship.
+When students complete a course, they are at a crucial time in your relationship with them.
+Their satisfaction is at a peak as they’ve just finished learning, but they’re also about to stop logging in for new course content.

 - Thank them and congratulate them!
 Nothing is better than a well-timed congrats note on a job well done.

 - Get feedback.
-You can always build a feedback form for student feedback right into your course itself, but asking via email for student experience and testimonials is another great way to learn how you can improve your program, and also to earn valuable student comments that you can share.
+You can always build a feedback form for student feedback right into your course itself, but asking via email for student experience and testimonials is another great way to learn how you can improve your program, and also earn valuable student comments that you can share.

 - Upsell them on your next course.
 You can include a coupon code to give them a deal on their next course, as a thank-you for completing your program.
-As you know which course they just completed, you can choose to suggest a good course to follow the one they’ve completed, or you can give a coupon that can be applied to any course in your catalogue.
+As you know which course they just completed, you can choose to suggest a good course to follow the one they’ve completed, or you can give a coupon that can be applied to any course in your catalog.